A Function-Centric Perspective on Flat and Sharp Minima: High Dimensional Results and Discussion

-\paragraph{Reconciling SAM's Objective with Increased Sharpness.} While SAM is commonly understood as a flatness-promoting method~\citep{foret2021sharpnessaware}, its objective encourages local robustness rather than global flatness.
+\textit{Reconciling SAM's Objective with Increased Sharpness.} While SAM is commonly understood as a flatness-promoting method~\citep{foret2021sharpnessaware}, its objective encourages local robustness rather than global flatness.
 Specifically, SAM minimises the loss at the worst-case perturbation within a small neighbourhood around the current weights, thereby promoting low curvature in that vicinity.
-However, this does not guarantee low values across all global or reparameterisation-invariant sharpness metrics.
-Our findings -- where SAM often increases Fisher–Rao norm, Relative Flatness, and SAM-sharpness -- highlight that sharper solutions can still emerge, especially when the model learns more complex or expressive functions.
-This suggests that SAM enables good generalisation and safety not solely by flattening, but by guiding the model to solutions that are robust in important local directions, even if globally sharp under broader measures.
-To our knowledge, this is the first work to systematically document that SAM can increase multiple sharpness metrics and to interpret this effect through the lens of local robustness, helping to reconcile SAM's flatness-based motivation with empirically sharper solutions.
+However, this does not guarantee low values under all global or reparameterisation-invariant sharpness metrics.
+Our findings -- where SAM often increases Fisher-Rao norm, Relative Flatness, and SAM-sharpness -- highlight that sharper solutions can still emerge, especially when the model learns more complex (more structured or tightly constrained) functions.
+This suggests that SAM may improve generalisation and reliability metrics not solely by flattening the landscape, but by guiding the model toward solutions that are robust in important local directions, even if they remain globally sharp under broader measures.